Holographic dark energy in a coasting cosmology: Observational data

 By jointly constraining the dark energy model using three different cosmological data sets, we obtain the best-fit cosmological parameters for the EDE model.
 Under the joint constraints of various cosmological data sets, the best-fit values of the Tsallis parameter $\delta$ in the model consistently remain below 2, in alignment with theoretical expectations.
 The value of $\delta < 2$ implies that the dark energy density decreases with the increasing scale factor of the universe, the characteristic that may provide theoretical insights into the fundamental origin of dark energy.
 In comparison with the standard cosmological model, the dark energy in the coasting cosmology exerts a relatively lower negative pressure.

+Our observational analysis yields a best-fit value of $\delta \approx 1.28$.
+It is worth noting that, within the framework of generalized thermodynamics, the theoretical value $\delta = 3/2$ is typically associated with the restoration of entropy extensivity in a microcanonical ensemble.
+By contrast, the parameter range $1 < \delta < 1.5$ obtained in our analysis may indicate that the effective thermodynamic description of the cosmological horizon departs from the ideal microcanonical limit, which could correspond to some form of non-microcanonical (e.g., canonical) thermodynamic behavior.
+Such a possible ensemble-level deviation is consistent with some recent studies\cite{plb2025}, which, based on various cosmological observations, also find a preference for non-extensive entropic parameters deviating from the standard area law.

 Table\ref{table-AICBICKIC} present the values of AIC, BIC, and KIC for the EDE and $\Lambda$CDM models under different combinations of observational data sets.
 These information criteria provide a quantitative basis for assessing the goodness of fit of the EDE model to the observational data.
 Among the data sets used, CC and angular BAO data exhibit relatively weak model dependence.
-Our analysis reveals that, in the vast majority of cases, the EDE model offers a significantly better fit than the $Lambda$CDM model, with the improvement being particularly pronounced when BAO data are included.
+Our analysis reveals that, in the vast majority of cases, the EDE model offers a significantly better fit than the $\Lambda$CDM model, with the improvement being particularly pronounced in the low-redshift regime.